demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ## Limitations
 --
-Due to an api limitation, **microsoft-atp-get-machines** command can return maximum of 10,000 results.
+Due to a limitation of the API, the **microsoft-atp-get-machines** command can return a maximum of 10,000 results.

 ### Required Permissions
 * AdvancedQuery.Read.All - Application